Engineers call for more inspections after condo collapse

 The group also said nearly all large buildings in Florida should be inspected for structural problems within their first 30 years, with follow-ups every 10 years.
 Buildings within 3 miles (5 kilometers) of saltwater should be inspected within their first 20 years, with follow-up safety inspections every seven years, the group said.

-The Miami Herald and the Tampa Bay Times first reported the recommendations on Thursday.
+The Miami Herald and the Tampa Bay Times first reported the recommendations Thursday.

 The report calls for inspections on a wide range of buildings, including condominiums, offices and other structures that exceed 10 occupants and are covered by the state’s building code.